seabeya/tech-stack/git/README.md

 - `git clone [Remote_URL]`: Create a local copy of a repository hosted on GitHub.

-  > When you run this command, Git will create a folder, download all the files and version history of the specified repository, and set up a local copy on your machine.

   > It is not necessary to own the repository you want to clone.

+  > When you run git clone, Git creates a local copy of a repository by downloading all files, version history, branches, and tags.
+The branches, except the default one, are stored as remote tracking branches.

+  > To see all the available remote branches in the repository, you can use the command `git branch -r`.

+  > If you want to work on any of these remote branches, you need to create a local branch that tracks the corresponding remote tracking branch.
+You can do this by using the `git switch [Branch_Name]` command, which creates a new local branch based on the remote branch.

   > If you want to clone the repository into the current directory, you can append `.` to that command.

-  Which branches do you get when you `git clone`?

-  > By default, Git only creates a local tracking branch for the default ('main') branch.

-  > To see all the remote branches available in the repository, you can use the command `git branch -r`.

-  > If you want to work on any of these remote branches, you need to create a local branch that tracks the corresponding remote branch.
-You can do this by using the `git switch [Branch_Name]` command, which will create a new local branch based on the remote branch.

 <br>